KoscAnt/100-prisoners-problem-simulator/README.md

 # 100-prisoners-problem-simulator

-A C++ implementation of the classic 100 Prisoners Problem, demonstrating the counterintuitive ~31% success probability achievable through optimal strategy.
+A C++ implementation of the 100 Prisoners Problem that illustrates how an optimal strategy can surprisingly lead to a ~31% success rate.

 ## Mathematical Background
 This C++ program simulates the **100 Prisoners Problem**, a classic probability puzzle that demonstrates a surprising statistical phenomenon: